The Penn State Health Children’s Hospital Approach to Developmental Pediatric Care

 Our Experts in Pediatric Behavior and Developmental Care

-Why Choose Penn State Children’s Hospital for Pediatric Behavior and Development
+Why Choose Penn State Health Children’s Hospital for Pediatric Behavior and Development

-As information, we do not see children primarily for behavioral issues, but do deal with some behavioral problems that accompany other diagnoses.
+While we do not see children primarily for behavioral concerns, we do address behavioral problems that accompany other diagnoses.
 We specialize in autism, attention deficit disorder, sleep disorders, learning problems and developmental delays in the division of Pediatric Developmental Medicine.

 Nationally Recognized Care